Body Work/Sports Massage

 Sports massage can definitely help release the tight muscles that cause bad posture but you may need to retrain your muscles to maintain correct positioning by doing regular exercises such as Pilates to strengthen your back and core muscles.

-Each discipline has its own benefits.
-Sports massage deals with soft tissue, which includes muscles, ligaments, tendons and skin.
-These tissues make up around 70% of the body so sports massage plays a very valuable part in bodily wellbeing.
+When working on muskular skeletal issues, we are dealing with soft tissue, which includes muscles, ligaments, tendons and skin.
+These tissues make up around 70% of the body so body work plays a very valuable part in bodily wellbeing.